tetcoin-legacy/czarseed/README.md

-litecoin-seeder
+Czarcoin-seeder
 ===============

-Litecoin-seeder is a crawler for the Litecoin network, which exposes a list of reliable nodes via a built-in DNS server.
+Czarcoin-seeder is a crawler for the Czarcoin network, which exposes a list of reliable nodes via a built-in DNS server.

 Features: